Excel-DNA/Samples/Ribbon/Readme.md

 * Any guidance that mentions 'double-dots' is misleading.
 Sometimes this indicates that expressions calling into the object model should not chain object model access, i.e. to avoid code like `myWorkbook.Sheets[1].Range["A1"].Value = "abc".
 Such code is fine - just ignore any 'two dots' guidance.

 * I've posted some more details on these issues (in the context of automating Excel from another application) in a [Stack Overflow answer](http://stackoverflow.com/a/38111294/44264).

+## Further ribbon topics

+These are some more aspects of the ribbon extensions and COM object model, not yet dealt with:

+* Updating the ribbon, e.g. to trigger a `getEnabled` callback - the `onLoad` callback must be implemented to capture the ribbon interface during loading.

+* Adding images to the ribbon.
+Note the the `IPictureDisp` interface does not have to be used - any `Bitmap` type can be returned from the `getImage` callbacks.
+Excel-DNA has some support for packing image files into the .xll.

+* Using COM object model events.

+* Transitioning to the main thread (or a macro context) from another thread.
+Excel-DNA has a helper method `ExcelAsyncUtil.QueueAsMacro` that can be called from another thread or a timer event, to transition to a context where the object model can be reliably used.